MyselfNeon/RenameBot-2GB/README.md

 ### _Commands_

 ```
-start - Check if the bot is running.
+start - Check if the bot is Alive
-viewthumb - To view current thumbnail.
+viewthumb - To view current thumbnail
-delthumb - To delete current thumbnail.
+delthumb - To delete current thumbnail
-set_caption - set a custom caption.
+set_caption - set a custom caption
-see_caption - see your custom caption.
+see_caption - see your custom caption
-del_caption - delete custom caption.
+del_caption - delete custom caption
-ping - To check bot ping.
+ping - To check bot ping
-donate - To support developer.
+donate - To support developer
 set_prefix - Set Your Prefix
 see_prefix - See Your Prefix
 del_prefix - Delete Your Prefix